Goldy-Singh/first-repo/README.md

 # frist-repo
-this is first repo mede by me
+this is first repo made by me